 Chinese Plum Blossom Flowers

-Known as Prunus mume, this flower is one of the oldest flowers that has ever been found in China.
+Known as Prunus mume, plum blossoms are one of the oldest flowers that has ever been found in China.
 It is native to the country, and it’s very special because it starts flowering in the winter when there is still snow around (10).

 Also known as Camellia japonica L., they are large plants that propagate very easily.
 These plants are native to China, and they are also one of the most important plants in the country because Chinese people make teas and oils with them (11).

-With the scientific name of Rhododendron Simsii Planch, Azaleas bloom in spring, and they can have red, pink, cream, and white petals.
+With the scientific name of Rhododendron Simsii Planch, Azaleas flowers blooming in spring is a stunnign sight.
+They can have red, pink, cream, and white petals.

 Even though they are poisonous, Chinese people think they represent happiness and prosperity, and they are the official flowers of several provinces in the country.
 They also have many medicinal benefits (12).